hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< hint >}}To get multi monitor to work properly on a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), you will need to remove the `optimus-manager` package if installed (disabling the service does not work).
 You also need to change your BIOS settings from hybrid graphics to discrete graphics.
 {{< /hint >}}

-Export these variables in your config:
+Export these variables in your hyprland config:

 ```sh
 env = LIBVA_DRIVER_NAME,nvidia